-Before I proceed, if you are an RASC member who regularly receives the Handbook as benefit of membership, and if you haven't cracked it open for a few years, I invite you to have a good look at the new edition, as there have been several changes over the last few years.
+Before I proceed, if you are an RASC member who regularly receives the Handbook as benefit of membership, and if you haven't cracked it open for a few years, I invite you to have a good look at the 2016 edition, as there have been several changes over the last few years, and this is a very special edition (my last as editor, read on).
 You don't know what you have been missing!

 The number of Handbook editors has been surprisingly few, as some served for many years, and I am only the seventh!
 Now we serve very sensible terms of five years.
-I feel that a tremendous legacy has been passed to me, and it is a huge responsibility, but I am encouraged by the support I have received from my fellow RASC members, including two previous editors who I count as my friends and who are less than one hour’s drive away.
+I feel that a tremendous legacy was passed to me, and it was a huge responsibility, but I received enormous support from my fellow RASC members, including two previous editors who I count as my friends and who are less than one hour’s drive away.
 On top of that, over the Internet, there is a large and diverse team of contributors, copy editors, assistants, and proofreaders—all of us volunteers, by the way—who have been doing their jobs for a while, and for the most part know exactly what they have to do.
 Producing the Handbook every year is truly a community effort, and I am pleased to be a part of that community.

-Nothing is being altered without consultation, and the overall guiding principle is that the Observer’s Handbook is a handbook for observers.
+Nothing is altered without consultation, and the overall guiding principle is that the Observer’s Handbook is a handbook for observers.
 The Handbook is your handbook, and we welcome suggestions, comments, and the occasional pat on the back.
-As aptly expressed by the editor of the Journal of the RASC, we have entered a new era of publishing.
 We have been entrusted with maintaining tradition while embracing new technology, all the while seeking the right balance between the two.

 Dartmouth, Nova Scotia